Anomaly Detection via Multi-Scale Contrasted Memory: Introduction

 Detecting observations straying apart from a well defined normal baseline consistently lies at the center of many modern machine learning challenges.
 Given the complexity of the anomalous class and the high cost of obtaining labeled anomalies, this task of anomaly detection differs quite a lot from classical binary classification.
 This accordingly gave birth to many deep anomaly detection (AD) methods producing more stable results given an extremely unbalanced training dataset.
 Deep AD has been successful in various applications such as in fraud detection \cite{DBLP:conf/cvpr/FeiDYSX022}, medical imaging \cite{DBLP:conf/cvpr/SalehiSBRR21}, video surveillance \cite{DBLP:conf/cvpr/DoshiY21} or defect detection \cite{DBLP:conf/cvpr/RothPZSBG22}.

 However, existing anomaly detection models still present some limitations. \textbf{(1)} There is a hard trade-off between remembering edge-case normal samples and remaining generalizable enough toward anomalies.
-This \textit{lack of normal long-tail memorization} often leads to high false reject rates on harder samples. \textbf{(2)} These models tend to focus on either local low-scale anomalies or global object oriented anomalies but fail to combine both.
-Current models often remain highly dataset-dependent and \textit{do not explicitly use multi-scaling}. \textbf{(3)} Anomaly detection \textit{lacks an efficient unified framework} which could easily tackle one-class and semi-supervised detection.
+This \textit{lack of normal sample memorization} often leads to high false reject rates on harder samples. \textbf{(2)} These models tend to focus on either local low-scale anomalies or global object oriented anomalies but fail to combine both.
+Current models often remain highly dataset-dependent and \textit{do not explicitly use multi-scaling}. \textbf{(3)} AD \textit{lacks an efficient unified framework} which could easily tackle one-class (OC) and semi-supervised (SS) detection.
 Indeed existing methods are either introduced as one-class or semi-supervised detectors, with different specialized approaches and set of hyper-parameters.

 In the light of these limitations, we introduce in this paper a novel two-stage AD model named \modelName{} which memorizes during training multi-scale normal class prototypes to compute an anomaly deviation score at several scales.
-Contrary to previous memory bank equipped methods \cite{DBLP:conf/iccv/GongLLSMVH19,DBLP:conf/cvpr/ParkNH20}, our normal memory layers encompass the normal class at several scales and do not only improve anomaly detection but also the quality of the learned representations.
-Moreover, by using the modern Hopfield layers for memorization, our method is much more efficient than nearest neighbor anomaly detectors \cite{DBLP:journals/corr/abs-2002-10445,DBLP:journals/corr/abs-2112-02597}.
-These detectors require to keep the whole normal set, while ours can learn the most representative samples with a fixed size.
-By extensive experiments, we show that our method greatly outperforms all previous anomaly detectors using memory.
+Unlike previous memory bank equipped methods \cite{DBLP:conf/iccv/GongLLSMVH19,DBLP:conf/cvpr/ParkNH20}, our normal memory layers cover the normal class at multiple scales and not only improve anomaly detection but also the quality of the learned representations.
+Additionally, by using the modern Hopfield layers for memorization, our method is much more efficient than nearest neighbor anomaly detectors \cite{DBLP:journals/corr/abs-2002-10445,DBLP:journals/corr/abs-2112-02597}.
+These detectors require keeping the whole normal set, while ours can learn the most representative samples with a fixed size.
+Through extensive experiments, we demonstrate that our method significantly outperforms all previous anomaly detectors using memory.